ngi-indi/module-blockchain/TokenDistributionV1/echidna/README.md

 All the following commands must be executed at the [root](../) of the project.

-- ```npm run test:echidna``` -> Verifies all the property with the real contract implementation on the host machine.
+- ```npm run test:echidna``` -> Verifies all the properties with the real contract implementation on the host machine.

-- ```npm run docker:test:echidna``` -> Verifies all the property with the real contract implementation on a Docker container.
+- ```npm run docker:test:echidna``` -> Verifies all the properties with the real contract implementation on a Docker container.